OpenNews/srccon-work/facilitator_guide.md

 * You can decide in the moment how to handle unexpected challenges.
 You can also decide when it is best to throw out your original agenda and try something new.
 * If a problematic comment comes up in your session, you can confront the issue.
 For example, if a participant only uses male pronouns to refer to developers, you might clarify that there are skilled developers of all genders, including some folks right there in the room.
 * Guide the tenor of the discussion—it’s a conversation, not a debate.
 Try to make sure the room isn’t dominated by just a few voices; keep an eye out for body language that says “I might have something to add” even when that person doesn’t feel confident enough to cut in.
 Go ahead and call on that person to see if they’d like to say something.
-You can also tell folks who keep chattin that you’d like to hear from other people in the room.
+You can also tell folks who keep chatting that you’d like to hear from other people in the room.
 * Elicit reflection from the group.
 "Noticings," or observations without judgment, can help participants build self-awareness and explore statements.
 For example, "I noticed that you referenced a study, could you say more about what struck you about it?"
 When you do get a comment that’s not quite what you expected, you can almost always find part of it to build on.

 **Work with people in the room.** Leading a group of creative people toward a common goal can be hard, especially while you're juggling time, information, and conversations.
-A cofacilitator can help lighten the load, and keeps each of you from having to be “on” the whole time.
+A cofacilitator can help lighten the load and keeps each of you from having to be “on” the whole time.
 But also don’t be afraid to ask an enthusiastic attendee to help keep time, take notes, or watch for people with something to say.

 **Be clear about outcomes.** Call out the goals for each discussion at the outset, check along the way that you're making progress toward them, and review goals at the end of the session.
 (This is sometimes referred to as "tell them what you're going to tell them, then tell them, then tell them what you told them.")